RumitoCoin/RumitoCoin/README.md

 - 👋 Hi, I’m @RumitoCoin
 - 👀 Rumito is a British IT company operating in the jurisdiction of England.
-- 🌱 Rumito Coin (RUTC)  is the international holding company's own decentralised currency
+- 🌱 Rumito Coin (RUTC)  is the international holding company's own decentralised currency.
-- 💞️ Our team strive to provide our clients with the best service and services in various directions
+- 💞️ Our team strive to provide our clients with the best service and services in various directions.
 - 📫 rumito.holding@gmail.com

 <!---